 I’m Matthew and I’ve been helping my students succeed at school and university for over 20 years.
 My philosophy is: more than higher grades.

-I teach all the modules for A level Maths and Further Maths, A level Statistics, and some A level Physics.
-(I also work with undergraduates on courses with mathematical content, such as Economics and Business Studies.)
+I also help undergraduates on courses with mathematical content, such as Economics and Business Studies.

 It is not enough simply to do well at A level, of course: students need to be given the tools to succeed at university.
 To that end I take a very full interest in their education generally.
 As one student recently put it, I am “so much more than just a maths tutor”.
 For example I give guidance and support with university entrance, including the UCAS personal statement, applying to Oxford and Cambridge, and interview preparation, and I have personal experience of working in both the legal and accounting professions.
 I’ve written a guide for university applicants:Writing your UCAS personal statement.

 I have an outstanding academic record and over twenty years experience as a teacher and examiner, during which I’ve received excellent feedback from my students and their parents.
 I have tutored more than 200 students in Harrogate: that’s over 6,000 hours of teaching in the last nine years.
 I’m currently writing a handbook for A level Mathematics students, which is based on my cribsheets.